pnhoanganh/FinWise-app/README.md

 # FinWise - Finance Management Mobile App UI 👋

-FinWise is a **UI-only React Native project** that recreates the interface of a personal finance management mobile app.
-This project focuses solely on front-end design and **does not include backend functionality or real data handling**.
-All screens are based on a community Figma design.
+FinWise is a **UI-only React Native project** that implements the interface of a personal finance management mobile app.
+While most screens are based on a community Figma design, **some parts have been custom-designed or modified** to better suit the app's flow or improve the user experience.

+This project focuses solely on Front-End design using Expo and Tailwind CSS (via NativeWind), and **does not include backend functionality or real data handling**.

 ## ✨ Original Figma Design